Ahmed-Khaled-dev/portfolio/content/blogs/gsoc-2024-final-report.md

 toc:
 ---

 This report outlines my work and learning experiences during Google Summer of Code 2024 with Synfig.
-Over the course of more than four months, I contributed to Synfig Studio, a powerful open-source 2D animation software, starting from the application phase in March-April through the main project period from July to October.
+Over the course of more than four months, I contributed to Synfig Studio, a powerful open-source 2D animation software, starting from the application phase in March-April through the main project period from July to October.<br>
+I worked using C++, Bash scripting, DevOps, GitHub Actions, Linux, AppImage, and Virtual Machines.

 ## Project Goals
 This summer I worked on 2 projects, I will state their goals below.